 All these characters were given birth by Lohithadas.

 Lohithadas arrived in Malayalam Cinema in 1987 by winning the state award for his very first script, Thaniyavarthanam .
 It was a heartbreaking story where a society concluded themselves that a man had to be mentally ill and offered him no way out of it.
 I recall two scenes especially for Lohithadas’s terrific writing.
 First in the classroom where Mammootty advises his students through a story of a boy who flies the kite .
 Second where Mammootty introduces himself as the neighbor to the groom’s party who had come to visit his sister.

-Two years and five movies later, he gave us the classic –Kireedam.
-When Achuthan Nair asks his son to drop the knife and Sethumadhavan cries out loud to the sky, what we saw is perhaps the most tragic climax ever in Malayalam Cinema.
-Sethumadhavan would also find a place among the best characters of Malayalam movie history.
-Lohithadas was still not content with what he had done in 1989.
-The same year ,in Dasharatham, when Rajiv Menon asks Maggi ” Annie mone snehikunna pole maggie ku ene snehikan pattumo’ , Lohithadas made sure the audience were once again brought to tears.
-In Dasharatham , Lohithadas told a story that was much ahead of its times.
-Though it failed to garner wide acceptance back then, today we could turn back and admire that we had such a great writer to give us such fresh and unique stories.
+Two years and five movies later, he gave us the classic, Kireedam.
+When Achuthan Nair asks his son to drop the knife and Sethumadhavan cries out loud to the sky, what we saw is perhaps the most tragic climax ever in Malayalam .
+A man whose dreams were shattered when he had to fight a goon to save his father, Sethumadhavan would find a place among the best characters of Malayalam movie history.
+Lohithadas though was still not content with what he had done in 1989.